developmentseed/titiler/docs/concepts/output_format.md

 While some format (e.g PNG) are able to encode Uint16 or Float datatypes, most web browser only supports 8 bytes data (meaning that it has to be between 0 and 255).
 It's on the user to know what datatype is the input source (COG), and what kind of `post processing` there is to do to create a valid web map tile.

 `TiTiler` has also support for more complex output data format, such as JPEG2000 or GeoTIFF.
-While it might not be useful for FrontEnd display (most broswer can't decode GeoTIFF natively), some user could want to transmit the data as `raw` values to some applications (non-web display).
+While it might not be useful for FrontEnd display (most browsers can't decode GeoTIFF natively), some users could want to transmit the data as `raw` values to some applications (non-web display).

 Default output types/extensions are: